Diplomatic missions

 General Information

-Botswanaas a whole, and especially the northern part of the country, offers good opportunities for tourism.
-However, there has been a recent rise in incidents of armed robberies and assaults in urban areas.
-In the capital Gaborone, the usual security measures are recommended to foreign guests.
-It is advisable to carry photocopies of personal documents and store the originals in the hotel.
+Botswana in general, and the north in particular, offers good opportunities for tourism.
+However, cases of robberies and armed attacks in urban areas have been on the rise in recent times.
+In the capital city of Gaborone, the usual security measures are recommended on the part of foreign visitors.
+It is advisable to carry photocopies of your personal documents and keep the originals at the hotel.

 Healthcare: